Mandraxed/PIA-VPN/README.md

 # PIA-VPN
 # README
-# Program to install Private Internet Access Virtual Private Network on any Linux installation
+# Program to install Private Internet Access Virtual Private Network on virtually any Linux installation
-# (including sometimes troublesome distributions such as Fedora 25 64-bit and PowerPC 32-bit
+# (including potentially challenging distributions such as Fedora 25 64-bit or Debian PowerPC 32-bit

 # It can prove challenging to install a Private Internet Access Virtual Private Network depending on the Linux installation
 # For example, Fedora 25 (64-bit) and Linux for PowerPC (32-bit) may prove problematic (when trying to install and execute...